ElmerKao/Stuff/KeyLogger/README.md

   - The flowchart for execution that takes place is this: keylogger.sh--> (logger.txt-->myscript.py<--keymaps.txt) -->output.log

-  -Only Works for Linux Systems
+  - Only Works for Linux Systems